 How This Happened

-My laptop has broken keys, luckily just all the numbers and the letter o
+My laptop has broken keys, luckily just all the numbers and the letter o, but unluckily my password was 1234 (I know..).

 I was only able to login previously because whilst I had access to a USB keyboard at home, I setup my bluetooth one to auto connect at login.
 Of course whilst I’m away I take just my bluetooth keyboard.